shreyas-android/GeminiEnhancedAPI/README.md

 - Prompt-Driven Analysis: Users can provide a prompt and the file to guide the content analysis.

 ## Installation
-To use this library in your Android project, add the following Maven repository and dependency to your build.gradle file:
+To use this library in your Android project, add the following Maven repository and dependency to your build.gradle.kts file:

 ```
 repositories {